genenetwork/gn-docs/story-boards/uploader/update-metadata-and-sample-data.md

 ## View your diffs

-Go to the [diffs page](https://genenetwork.org/datasets/diffs "diffs page") where you will see your previous edits:
+Go to the [diffs page](https://genenetwork.org/datasets/diffs "diffs page") where you will see your previous uploaded data:

 ![Diffs Page](./diffs-page.png "Diffs Page")